hpennington/kanception/README.md

 ## Contributing

-Come work on this projects with us!
+Come work on this project with us!
 It needs security hardening, performance optimizations, and lots of features added.
 Don't hesitate to make a PR!

 The tech stack is React, NodeJS, MongoDB (Migrating to Postgres) MERN -> PERN.